A Guide to Google Play Store Listing Experiments

 Google Play store listing experiments allow you to run A/B tests to determine – with data – the creative or metadata elements that should be incorporated on your app store listing page to help increase conversions.

-Benefits of Google Play store listing experiments
+Benefits of Google Play Store listing experiments

 • Identify the best metadata and creative elements that should be incorporated on your store listing page.